BeNhNp/Rectified-Text-Recognition/ReadMe.md

 This implementation ennable you to train large amout of imgae-text data on gpu.
 The imgae transformation and the decoder is adapted to gpu too.
-So the Gpu utilization is improved greatly.
+So the rate of gpu utilization is improved greatly.

 Hope you can enjoy your training.